sdm-lang/emacs-sdml-mode/README.md

 ```

 To enable, simply ensure Flycheck mode is enabled for your buffer.
 Rather than per-buffer, you can enable this by
-setting `flycheck-mode' for all SDML files with a hook.
+setting `flycheck-mode` for all SDML files with a hook.

 ```elisp
 (use-package flycheck-sdml